Georgia Breweries: Top 10 in the State

 For true beer lovers, their facilities are open for parties and events, as well as tours.

 Named after an ancient Roman rest stop, Three Taverns works to build a sense of community and thanksgiving.
 This loving mission has led to iconic drinks, like White Hops, a Belgian-inspired white IPA, and a Night in Brussels.
 It’s clear that they have an admiration for traditional Belgian brewing.

 In fact, the whole idea grew after the founder took a trip to Belgium.
 The experience sparked an interest in the world of beer making, which led to the purchase of an at-home brewing kit.
 7 years after its founding, Three Taverns still works to bring Belgian influence to every drink.

 In Alpharetta, Jekyll Brewing takes a different approach by embracing it’s Georgian roots.
 With classics, like ‘Merican Amber and Southern Session, Jekyll is an all-American establishment.

 And what an establishment it is!
 It’s facilities are home to 26 taps and a 100-barrel brewing system, all working to bring you the best the industry has to offer.

 Have you ever heard of the Greek myth of Orpheus?
-He was a hero who travelled to the dark underworld to reclaim his wife, and through this, learned to never look back.
+He was a hero who traveled to the dark underworld to reclaim his wife, and through this, learned to never look back.
 This is the motto the Orpheus Brewing company lives by.

 Specializing in sour beers, Orpheus pushes boundaries of what’s expected.
 If you’re ever spending time in Atlanta, you can tour their underground facilities.
-And it’s close to Piedmont Park and the Botanical Gardens, so you don’t have to go far to have a day jam packed with fun activities.
+And it’s close to Piedmont Park and the Botanical Gardens, so you don’t have to go far to have a day jam-packed with fun activities.